by Arnaud and Naja Girard.......

 As we've reported many times, “affordable” housing in Key West is, for the most part, market rate.

-Under the most profitable use of the City’s mix-and-match affordable housing ordinance, developers can rent 70% of their units at the “moderate-income affordable” rate (today that means one-bedroom apartments for $2,208/month and studios for $1,932).
-Another 7.5% of units can be rented at “medium-income affordable” (one bedrooms for $1840/month and studios for $1610/month).
-Only 22.5% of the 480-unit project would have to be rented at the “low-income affordable” price (one-bedrooms for $1470/month and studios for $1286/month).
-[Here’s a possible detailed breakdown under the code.]
-At these rates, if every unit were rented at its allowed maximum “affordable“ rate, the landlord would gross over $900,000/month; $11 Million per year.
+Under the most profitable use of the City's mix-and-match affordable housing ordinance, developers can rent 87% their units at the "middle-income affordable" rate (today that means one-bedroom apartments for $2,576/month and studios for $2,254).
+The other 13% would be rented at the "low-income affordable" price is (one-bedrooms for $1470/month and studios for $1286/month).
+At these rates, if every unit were rented at its allowed maximum “affordable“ rate, the landlord would gross over $1 Million/month; $13 Million per year.
+[See the 2017 rental caps HERE and here is an example of a lawful breakdown for the proposed "Porches" project.]

 Padget's plan also calls for the City to wave density, parking and ROGO[BPAS] requirements as well as height restrictions.